Ovarian Cancer

 • MRI scan

-The exam and test results are also used for staging.
-Staging outlines how much cancer has spread.
+The exam and test results are also used for staging to find out how much cancer has spread.

 Treatments